-Midnight Black Turtle - Dwarf Common Bean
+Midnight Black Turtle - Common Bean

 This ancient variety, adapted to regions with rainy autumns, offers an abundance of small black beans to be eaten semi-dry or dry.
 Very popular in Latin America, they are perfect for making soup.